Parents’ Information

 Medicines should always be provided in the original container as dispensed by a pharmacist and include the prescriber’s instructions for administration.
 It is helpful, where clinically appropriate, if medicines are prescribed in dose frequencies which enable it to be taken outside school hours.
 Medicines that need to be taken three times a day could be taken in the morning, after school hours and at bedtime.

 We are unable to accept responsibility for dangerous medicines or for failure to administer a dose and are unable to store medicines in a fridge.
+We ask that any medication that needs to be kept refrigerated is brought to school in a cool bag with ice packs.

 Health and Hygiene